 Construction is in full swing on the 695-megawatt Keeyask Generating Station in northern Manitoba.
-When completed in 2021, Keeyask will add 4,400 gigawatt-hours of renewable electricity per year to our supply.
+When in service in 2021, Keeyask will add 4,400 gigawatt-hours of renewable electricity per year to our supply.
 The Keeyask Project is being developed as a partnership between Manitoba Hydro and four northern Manitoba First Nations.

 Manitoba hydropower diversifies energy portfolios, avoids reliance on natural gas, and provides long-term cost certainty.

 Our hydropower is assisting U.S. utilities with meeting their emissions requirements through a renewable, non-emitting, virtually carbon-free source of energy.

 As the only large-scale, non-emitting, and non-intermittent resource in the Midwest, Manitoba hydropower complements the output of U.S. domestic renewables like wind and solar.